AbdulBarrMohammed/CV-Creator/README.md

 ## Notes

 I faced the challenge of trying to figure out a way to display what the user was currently entering in the information inputs onto the resume.
-I also faced the challenge of deleting and editing the information the user put onto the resume.
-I finally faced the challange of figuring out a way to grab the resume with all the users information on it and download it as a pdf in my code
+I also faced the challenge of figuring out a way of deleting and editing the information the user put onto the resume.
+I finally faced the challange of figuring out a way to grab the resume with all the users information on it and download it as a pdf in my code.